kolkhis/tech-notes/homelab/storage-rebuild.md

 Create a mirror of the main boot drive's partition table on the new backup drive.
 Here we'll use `sgdisk` to save the GUID partition table.

-This will create the same partitions on the backup disk that the main boot disk has.
+This will create the same partitions on the backup disk that the main boot disk has, essentially mirroring the drive's partition layout.
+All partitions on the new disk will be the same size as the original.
 ```bash
 sudo sgdisk --backup=table.sda /dev/sda
 sudo sgdisk --load-backup=table.sda /dev/sdc